griffjbudde/tic-tac-toe/README.md

 # tic-tac-toe
 This is a tic tac toe game application.
 It is made using HTML, CSS, and the game logic is made using JavaScript.
-The JS also constructs the gameboard.